mardeltri/RoboND-Kinematics-Project/README.md

 ![Equation 11][Equation11]

+Theta 3 can be computed as depicted in the following figure

 <img src="./misc_images/Theta3.png" width="350" />

+Thus, as it can been observed in the image above

 ![Equation 12][Equation12]

+where b can be obtained with the Law of cosines (see the picture above)

 ![Equation 13][Equation13]

+The angle psi can be easily calculated considering the robot geometry.

 ![Equation 14][Equation14]

+Up to this point we have the values of theta 1, theta 2 and theta 3.
+Now values for theta 4, theta 5 and theta 6 will be obtained.

+The relation between the rotation matrices will enable us to compute the values for the link angles 4, 5 and 6.
+First we can compute numerically the expresion for the matrix R36 considering that

 ![Equation 15][Equation15]

+Pre-multiplying both sides of the above equation by inv(R0_3) leads to:

 ![Equation 16][Equation16]
 ![Equation 17][Equation17]
 ![Equation 18][Equation18]